 Vienna residents no longer have to go to the twice-per-month Town Council

-later on the Vienna website.
-But the single camera was stationary in the center
+two later on the Vienna website.
+But the single camera was stationary in

-are covered professionally by panning, and zooming to the person speaking
+and the proceedings are covered professionally by panning, and zooming to

 It turns out that the first member of the public to address the Town Council